guilhermevigneron/tailoredcv/README.md

 - Python 3.x
 - python-docx library
-- Access to an LLM platform (ChatGPT, Bard, etc.)
+- Access to an LLM platform

 ## Files in this Repository